kindoblue/java-tutoring/README.md

   - Username: `postgres`
   - Password: `postgres`

-## Building and Running
+## Building

-Build the project, create WAR file, and start Tomcat automatically with the following command:
+Build the project, test and create WAR file with the following command:

 ```
 mvn package